Creating a World Where

 Meet Our Team

-We put our cultural values of love and respect into practice whenever we can – inside and outside of the Rarebreed walls.
+We put our cultural values of love and respect into practice whenever we can – inside and outside the Rarebreed walls.
 Thoughtful, caring and kind are the words that best describe our team.
-We’re all passionate about delivering exceptional care to pets and pet owners in our communities and around the country, but learn about the things that make each of us unique.
+What else do we have in common?
+We’re all passionate about delivering exceptional care to pets and pet owners in our communities and around the country.
+To learn about the things that make each of us unique, meet our team:

 Fun Fact: Adria dove with sharks in Yap, located in the Micronesian Islands next to Guam.